castarco/coderspirit.blog/_posts/2015-09-16-a-declaration-of-the-independence-of-cyberspace.md

 ---
 title: A Declaration of the Independence of Cyberspace
 categories:
-    - politics
+    - Politics
-    - manifestos
+    - Manifestos
 tags:
-    - "freedom of speech"
+    - "Freedom of speech"
-    - privacy
+    - Privacy
-    - cyberspace
+    - Cyberspace
 ---

 *by John Perry Barlow <barlow@eff.org>*